 The block heater is what warms the coolant so that it can easily flow through the engine block.
 It keeps the engine block heated, which in turn prevents the oil from thickening.
 Block heaters are useful in minimizing wear and tear on the generator since they allow for more stable temperatures for the cooling system.
 Since block heaters run constantly, they will eventually fail to perform, and you’ll need to get a replacement part installed.

 The best way to ensure your generator will operate reliably is by keeping it maintained.
-Maintenance should be done on a regular schedule.
-Your manufacturer might recommend this to be performed after so many hours of service, but there are some instances when maintenance should be completed more often.
+Maintenance your generator should on a regular schedule.
+Manufacturers recommend maintenancing your generator after X hours of service.
+Double check the guidelines as to when to perform maintenance on your generator.

-If you notice your unit isn’t performing as well as it should, it could need simple maintenance tasks such as an oil or filter change.
-Over time, dirt will build up in filters, which also impacts your air quality and makes your system have to work harder than normal to do the same amount of work.
-Filters should be cleaned at least every month and changed at every maintenance check.
+If you notice your unit underperforming, it could need simple maintenance tasks such as an oil or filter change.
+Over time, dirt will build up in filters.
+This impacts your air quality and makes your system work harder to produce the same amount output.Clean filters at least once every month and change them at every maintenance check.

 Routine maintenance should also include the testing of your system.
 You should power the generator on and allow it to run for at least 30 minutes.
-This will ensure the battery is charged and ready should you experience an outage.
-The last thing you’ll want to be worried about during a power failure is having a generator that won’t start.
+This will ensure the battery will ready should you experience an outage.
+You don’t want to worry about your generator working during a power failure.

-Major generator problems are best left to the professionals.
+Leave major generator problems to the professionals.
 Valley Power Systems can help you with all of your generator needs in California.
 Contact us today to speak to a member of our team, or read our last blog post for the pros and cons of diesel generators.